pavilkau/postgresql_anatomy/README.md

 # PostgreSQL anatomy extension
 This is a prototype for a PostgreSQL extension that implements the Anatomy privacy algorithm along with other helpful functions like dataset analyser and data supresser.

+It's not very efficient for big datasets as it's written with Pl/Python and most functions read the dataset to memory.
+To make it practical, it should be rewritten in Pl/pgSQL or C.

+At the time being this extension is most useful for learning how Anatomy anonymization technique works by playing around with the dataset analyzer or debugging the algorithm step-by-step.
 ## Dependencies

 plpython: